Max Fleischer: Decline

 The cost for the Superman series has been grossly overstated for decades on the basis of Dave Fleischer's UCLA 1968 Oral History interview by Joe Adamson.
 The actual figure stated in Fleischer's 1941 contract was in the $30,000 range, twice the cost of a Popeye cartoon.
 Superman was a "serious" type of cartoon that was not being made by rival studios which features anthropomorphic comic animal characters.
 The science fiction/fantasy elements of Superman appealed to Max's interests, finally leading the studio into maturity and relevance for the 1940s.

 The early returns on Gulliver prompted Paramount president Barney Balaban to order a second feature for a 1941 Christmas release.
 This second feature, Mr. Bug Goes to Town, was unique, having a contemporary setting.
 Most importantly, it was technically and artistically superior to Gulliver's Travels.
-Paramount had high hopes for this Christmas 1941 release, which was well received by critics during its December 5th preview.
+Paramount had high hopes for this Christmas 1941 release, which was well received by critics during its December 5 preview.
 However the exhibitors rejected it, fearing that it would not do business because it was not a Disney animated Fairy Tale.
 And with the bombing of Pearl Harbor two days after the preview, the original Christmas release due in three weeks was cancelled.

 With the cancellation of Mr. Bug Goes to Town, Max was called to a meeting with Balaban in New York, where he was asked for his resignation.
-Dave had resigned following the completion of Post-production on Mr. Bug in late November 1941, but failed to include a copy to Fleischer Studios.
+Dave had resigned following the completion of post-production on Mr. Bug in late November 1941, but failed to include a copy to Fleischer Studios.
 Had Max Fleischer received this notice, he would not have sent his telegram stating that as of November 27, 1941 he "could no longer work with Dave Fleischer."
-This statement, the result of his continued frustrations over their relationship during the production of their last feature was viewed as a resignation, but not intended as such.
-As a result, the transfer of ownership to Paramount was occurred on January 2, 1942.
+This statement, the result of his continued frustrations over their relationship during the production of their last feature, was viewed as a resignation, but not intended as such.
+As a result, the transfer of ownership to Paramount occurred on January 2, 1942.
 Paramount finished out the remaining five months of the 1941 Fleischer contract with the absence of both Max and Dave Fleischer, and the name change to Famous Studios became official on May 27, 1942.
 Paramount installed new management, among them Max's son-in-law, Seymour Kneitel.